 - One-third of drivers ages 25 to 34 who were killed in fatal accidents were intoxicated.

-- Somewhere in America, someone dies every 51 minutes as a result of the careless and senseless act of someone who climbs behind the wheel after having too much to drink.
+- Somewhere in America, someone dies every 51 minutes as a result of the careless and senseless acts of a drunk driver.

-- In 2010, 16 percent of all drivers involved in fatal crashes during the week were drunk, compared to 31 percent on the weekends.
+- In 2010, sixteen percent of all drivers in fatal crashes during the week were DUI.
+This, compared to 31 percent on the weekends.

-- 1 of every 10 binge drinkers admitted to driving the last time they consumed 5 or more drinks.
+- One of every ten binge drinkers admit to driving the last time they consumed 5 or more drinks.

-- An average drunk driver has driven drunk 80 times before their first arrest.
+- The average DUI driver has driven drunk 80 times before their first arrest.

 - Studies have shown that approximately 50 to 75 percent of convicted drunk drivers continue to drive on a suspended license.